 Table 1.
 The references used for these "natural" concentrations in seawater are all inappropriate coming from aquarium sources etc. Please use well scientifically validated sources of which there are many.
 In particular assuming phosphorus means phosphate 0.446 (a strangely precise number!) uM is very high for "normal" tropical ocean waters.

-We have now filled data gaps in two different ways for linear and quadratic factors by either calculating one percent of the maximum pollutant treatment level reported across all studies for each factor or fitting a quadratic models and identifies peak probability (Methods, paragraph 2).
+We have now filled data gaps in two different ways for linear and quadratic factors (i.e., by either calculating one percent of the maximum pollutant treatment level reported across all studies for each factor or fitting a quadratic models and identifies peak probability; Methods, paragraph 2).

 Reviewer #3: